International or Foreign Driving Licences and UK Provisional Licence.

 As you can see above the issue of a UK Provisional license does not in any way override or replace the existing entitlement to drive until the 12-month period ends.

 This means that a foreign license holder is still within the 12-month period, they can drive to and from a driving test unaccompanied.
-(They will need to display L plates on the driving test, but this is DVSA test requirement and not a legal requirement)
+(They don’t even need to display L plates on the test – From the DT1 – 1.23 – “If the candidate holds a full driving licence issued outside the UK and they’ve not been resident or a visitor for more than 12 months, the test should proceed without ‘L’ or ‘D’ plates” )

 The part that seems up upset a lot of instructors for some reason, is that this remains the case, even if they fail a driving test.